Saint Teresa of Calcutta

 On December 24, 2024, Pope Francis ordered the inscription of Saint Teresa of Calcutta, Virgin, into the General Roman Calendar.
 St. Teresa is celebrated each year as an Optional Memorial on September 5.

 The Holy See released the proper liturgical texts in Latin.
-Some of those texts were approved in English and Spanish by the USCCB in 2021 as a proposed inscription in the U.S. Proper Calendar, and their confirmation is still pending.
+Some of those texts were previously approved in English and Spanish by the USCCB, and they were confirmed by the Dicastery for Divine Worship and the Discipline of the Sacraments on June 24, 2025.
 Texts involving the Liturgy of the Hours must still be newly translated and approved before they can be implemented.

 Roman Missal